Free cancellation up to

 Please note this tour is not suitable for .
 If you still want to book, then proceed.

 Upon booking this tour, we will be checking availability with the tour organizers.
-We require your credit card details to book your spot but you will only be charged upon confirmation.
+The total amount of this booking will be put on hold against your card by the bank, but you will only be charged upon confirmation.

 Dear User, your guest list reaches the limit of seats available for this date.
 You can not add more guests.